-- Ocular and neurologic morbidity - · Cardiovascular, bone, skin, and other organ system morbidity - · Increased risk of HIV - Congenital syphilis, which can lead to preterm birth, stillbirth, and infant death
+- Ocular and neurologic morbidity - Cardiovascular, bone, skin, and other organ system morbidity - Increased risk of HIV - Congenital syphilis, which can lead to preterm birth, stillbirth, and infant death

-- · Lack of provider awareness and training on diagnosis, management, and stages of syphilis - Need for better diagnostics to detect active infection - Lack of prenatal screening and timely treatment - Only one antibiotic available to treat syphilis in pregnancy and newborns - Shortages of recommended antibiotics for treatment - Lack of an available vaccine
+- Lack of provider awareness and training on diagnosis, management, and stages of syphilis - Need for better diagnostics to detect active infection - Lack of prenatal screening and timely treatment - Only one antibiotic available to treat syphilis in pregnancy and newborns - Shortages of recommended antibiotics for treatment - Lack of an available vaccine and mucous membrane lesions (sores) or both at a site(s) distant from the primary lesion.
+After a period of latency (during which time there are no visible signs or symptoms), often decades later, it may progress to tertiary syphilis, the most advanced stage of the disease.
+Tertiary syphilis is rare but can affect multiple organ systems including the brain, nerves, eyes, heart, blood vessels, liver, bones, and joints.
+Congenital syphilis occurs when a mother passes the infection to her fetus during pregnancy (see the next section for details).

-Sources: CDC1.
-Workowski and Bolan35
+Sources: CDC, Workowski and Bolan

 Syphilis is caused by the bacterium Treponema pallidum.
-Disease begins with P&S syphilis, which generally occurs within a few weeks to months of infection.
+Disease begins with primary and secondary (P&S) syphilis, which generally occurs within a few weeks to months of infection.
 Primary syphilis manifests as a genital sore(s) or lesion(s), generally at the anatomical site where the bacteria first entered the body.
-Secondary syphilis is characterized by skin rashes and mucous membrane lesions (sores) or both at a site(s) distant from the primary lesion.75
+Secondary syphilis is characterized by skin rashes